Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: The Human Hand

-Haptic perception enables humans to explore objects using strategies known as exploratory procedures (EPs) \citep{Lederman1987Hand, Lederman2009Haptic}.
-These EPs are categorized based on their focus: the substance of an object (texture, hardness, temperature, weight), structural properties (global shape, volume, weight), and function discovery (movable parts, potential functionality).
-For instance, the lateral motion EP moves skin over an object's surface to assess texture, while the pressure EP tests hardness through poking or tapping.
-Static contact EP assesses temperature briefly through passive touch.
-Other EPs include unsupported holding for weight inference, enclosing for global shape, contour following for detail, and part motion testing and function testing for understanding movement and function.
-Figure~\ref{fig:exploratory-procedures} shows examples of the exploratory procedures for the first two categories.
+Haptic perception enables humans to explore objects using strategies known as exploratory procedures (EPs)~\cite{Lederman1987Hand,Lederman2009Haptic}.
+EPs are categorized based on their focus: the substance of an object (texture, hardness, temperature, weight), structural properties (global shape, volume, weight), and function discovery (movable parts, potential functionality).
+Fig.~\ref{fig:exploratory-procedures} shows examples of EPs from the first two categories.
+The lateral motion EP moves skin over an object's surface to assess texture, while the pressure EP tests hardness through poking or tapping.
+Static contact EP assesses temperature.
+Other EPs include unsupported holding for weight inference, enclosing for global shape, contour-following for detail, and part-motion testing and function testing to understand movement and function.

-Proprioception, which is the perception of self-movement and body position, plays a crucial role in daily activities and fine motor skills \citep{Lutz2021Proprioceptive}.
-Lack of proprioception can lead to unstable reach trajectories, impaired postural stability, and poor hand coordination, even when visual feedback is available \citep{Lederman2009Haptic}.
-Stereognosis, the haptic perception of three-dimensional shapes, requires integrating proprioceptive with cutaneous signals \citep{Lutz2021Proprioceptive}.
-Proprioceptive signals describe hand conformation during grasp, while tactile signals deliver contact location and geometric features such as edges and corners at each contact point \citep{Lutz2021Proprioceptive}.
-This integration ensures effective object perception and showcases how multimodal signals encode object identity even before contact occurs \citep{Lutz2021Proprioceptive}.